TahsinTariq/tahsintariq.github.io/content/authors/admin/_index.md

 <!-- **About me** -->

 # Hello There (･ω･)ﾉ
-I'm currently studying Robotics and Mechatronics Engineering at The University of Dhaka.
-My research is focused on computer vision and deep learning.
-I am also interested in Graph Neural Networks and Geometric Deep Learning.
+I'm currently employed as a Machine Learning Engineer at Advanced Chemical Industries (ACI).
+I completed my Honors and Masters in Robotics and Mechatronics Engineering from The University of Dhaka.
+My research is focused on computer vision, deep learning, human-robot interaction, Graph Neural Networks and Geometric Deep Learning.
+I am also interested in geometric topology and symmetry in both nature and art.

 In my free time, I make generative art using [processing](https://processing.org/), JavaScript and Python.
 I also love 3D modelling and 3D printing.
-I ocassionaly write about things I'm interested in and post them on this site.
+I occasionally write about things I'm interested in and post them on this site.

 I'm also the Pop!_rep for Bangladesh.
 So, if you're from BD and are in need of some [system76 stickers](https://system76.com/merch/stickers), feel free to ask :)

 <!-- **Open source and open data**

 * [MAICoS](https://maicos-devel.gitlab.io/maicos/index.html), a Python toolkit for analyzing confined molecular simulations